hippopotamuspal/MachineLearningProject/README.md

 ## Contributors Quinn Daley, Sanjana Prabhakar, Mackenzie Deets, and Conner Dekok

 ## Overview
-This project focuses on analyzing census income data infomation
+This project focuses on analyzing census income data infomation for the year of 1994.
+The main question we looked at was wether or not a persons annual income was over or under $ 50,000.
+When viewing the data there was a variety of collumns such as age, workclass, education, marital status, occupation, relationship, race, sex.

 ### Repo Path and HTML
 Link to repository: https://github.com/hippopotamuspal/MachineLearningProject

 ### Step-by-Step Process-
 1. Data Import and Initial Cleaning:
+We imported out data through a csv file.
+We replaced various values in multiple collumns.
+There were various values such as "?" and replaced them to become "Unknown".
+We also had to strip and lower the values to help clean the values.

 2. Date Formatting and Sorting:

 3.

 4.

-5. D
+5.

 6. Saving Cleaned Data: